2020PB/police-brutality/reports/Pennsylvania.md

 ### Protest marshal abducted by officers in unmarked van | August 15th

-A protest marshal was singled out and arrested with charges of "Obstructing Highways and Other Public Passages."
-He was arrested while on the sidewalk when plainclothes officers emerged from an unmarked van, grabbed him, and drove away.
+A protest marshal was singled out and arrested near Forbes and Oakland.
+Plainclothes officers emerged from an unmarked van, grabbed him off the sidewalk, and drove away.
+He was charged with "Obstructing Highways and Other Public Passages."

 tags: abuse-of-power, arrest, protester

 id: pa-pittsburgh-7

-geolocation:
+geolocation: 40.4415967,-79.9570021

 **Links**